Why Study Graduate Entry Medicine in the UK with personalised learning (online or on-campus)?

 - The 4-Year Graduate Entry Medicine Programme is a rigorous, accelerated course that enables you to complete the medicine programme in four years rather than six.

-- Based on your pre-requisite BSc degree (or a degree in a science-related field such as Nursing or Pharmacy), you will enter the medicine programme in the third year of the six-year course and graduate with a globally-recognised Doctor of Medicine.
+- Applicants must fulfil the pre-requisite of a Bachelor’s Degree (BSc) in a science-related field such as Biomedical Science and the graduate programme begins in the third year of the six-year course for a globally-recognised Doctor of Medicine qualification.

 - Your graduate studies at New Vision University UK will be structured into pre-clinical and clinical years preparing you for your work as a qualified medical doctor upon graduation.